smallBuffon/small/README.md

 # small
-this is a small springpoot and springcloud
+this is a small springboot and springcloud